GiKR-byte/Rubber-Ducky-Wifi-stealer/README.md

 # Rubber Ducky Wifi stealer
  This Script will steal all the wifi passwords on a computer and send them to you via outlook.
-This script was only tested on WIN10
+This script was only tested on WIN10 but it should also work on WIN7 to WIN11.

 WARNING: ONLY USE THIS SCRRIPT ON A DEVICE, WHERE YOU ARE ALLOWED TO USE IT ON!